 Indiana Jones is not only a CVA Math teacher, she’s also the Sugarloaf Golf Club Pro.
 She recently placed 8th overall in the State of Maine Championship, playing against the top pros and amateurs in the state, finishing with her best 36 hole finish in the past three years.

-Dave teaches Pre-Calculus and Calculus and is the Director of Technology.
+Dave teaches Pre-Calculus and Calculus.
 Dave is also the Dean of Students.
 Graduating from the University of Idaho, Dave earned a BS Degree in Geology in 1999 and joined CVA in 2000.
 Outside of class, Dave enjoys telemark skiing, biking, and time with family.

 Shelley has taught Chemistry and Earth Science at CVA since 2000.
 She is also the Director of Student Planning.
 A graduate of Hamilton College, Shelley went on to earn a Master’s in Geochemistry-Petrology from the University of Idaho in 1999.
 She is a native Mainer who loves skiing and has been competing in Adventure Racing since 2010.